emmawalshdev/The-Book-bar/testing.md

 #### HTML
 - All HTML code was checked using [The W3C Markup Validation Service](https://validator.w3.org/).

     - Changes made:
         - Stray start tag script - Moved script tags to within the body tag.
-    - Remove href from button elements
+        - Remove href from button elements - ammeded button element code.

     - Considerations for the future:
         - Add h2-h6 elements within each section, to create a stronger semantic structure.

 #### CSS
-* All CSS code was checked using [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+- All CSS code was checked using [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
-*
+    - Errors present:
+        - No errors were found, the document validates as CSS level 3 + SVG.

 #### Javascript
 * All Javascript code was checked using [JSHint](https://jshint.com/).
-*
+    - Metrics:
+        - There are 7 functions in this script.js.
+        - The function with the largest signature take 0 arguments, while the median is 0.
+        - The largest function has 8 statements in it, while the median is 3.
+        - The most complex function has a cyclomatic complexity value of 3 while the median is 2.

+    - Errors present:
+        - No errors were found
+        - Two warnings regarding the use of 'let' were issued.
+As these are not critical, no action was taken.

 #### Python
+- All Python code was checked for using the online [PEP8 compliance](http://pep8online.com/) tool.
-- PEP8 compliance
+    - Changes made:

-#### General
-   * All javascript variables were logged to the console in Testing.

-* feature
-    * tested how

-Test logout by checking session cookie in application tab on dev tools
-#### index.html

-* feature
-    * how tested
+        - General changed were made to the code.
+These included, Indentation corrections, removal of training whitespace and ensuring that two spaces were present between functions.

 ### Known bugs
 delay in modal pop up solved by stack overflow